 College, Work and Community Groups

-The Park has played host to many different groups, recent volunteers include students from SAC and groups from Flexi-care and Renfrewshire Green Gym are regular volunteers at the Park.
+The Park has played host to many different groups, recent volunteers include students from SAC and groups from Community Networks are regular volunteers at the Park.
 Whether your group wants to learn new skills, contribute to the local environment or use the volunteering activities to promote teambuilding.
 Contact us to find out more.